-As we can see in the next figure, the data set is not well balanced since there is a large amount of quality scores around 6 and much less with values near to 0 or 10.
+As we can see, the target variable is not well balanced since there is a large amount of quality scores around 6 and much less with values near to 0 or 10.

 In this example, the inputs selection algorithm selected is the genetic algorithm.
 It has a population size of 100 individuals in each generation.
 The remainder parameters take its default values.